 1. Mendini 5 Drum Set

 This Mendini 5-piece drum kit is one of the most popular junior drum sets for kids.
 The affordable price mixed with a decent overall quality makes such a perfect combination.
-Thanks to a small 16”x 11” bass drum, this kit sits pretty low, so it is perfect for any children under 5 feet.
+Thanks to a small 16”x 11” bass drum, this kit sits pretty low, so it is perfect for children under 5 feet.

-The sound and overall quality of this kit is quite good.
-Of course, you can’t expect miracles, but there is really nothing to complain about snare and toms.
-On the other hand, the cymbals and hi-hats aren’t that good, but that is a common issue of all junior drums.
+The sound and overall quality of this kit are quite good.
+Of course, you can’t expect miracles, but there is really nothing to complain about the snare and toms.
+On the other hand, the cymbals and hi-hats aren’t that good, but that is a common issue with all junior drums.

 The drum set is very affordable.
 This is a 5-piece drum kit, which includes everything you need to get started, including drumsticks and a height-adjustable drum throne.

 2. Mendini 3 Drum Set

 The Mendini 3-piece set includes an 11-inch bass drum, tom, and snare, as well as an 8-inch cymbal.
 Drum sticks and an adjustable drum throne are included as well.
-This is a smaller kit 3 piece drum set, so it is for younger children, and it comes at a very affordable price.
+This is a smaller 3-piece drum set, so it is for younger children, and it comes at a very affordable price.